-- 107. Technological sustainability: The project is built on new-old practices of forest management and agroforestry but also extending their functions with climate change adaptation and disaster risk management.
+- 109. Technological sustainability: The project is built on new-old practices of forest management and agroforestry but also extending their functions with climate change adaptation and disaster risk management.
 The forestry, agroforestry, nursery, climate smart cropping and non-timber forest product related activities are designed in a climate-proof manner to increase the resilience of their management.
 Community-based nurseries are embedded in the project activities to continue supplying the communities.
 Consequently, even the restoration, damage and loss management in case of devastating disasters are guaranteed.
-The proposed technical measures are fully climate resilient and can be reproduced even in worst case scenario. - 108.
+The proposed technical measures are fully climate resilient and can be reproduced even in worst case scenario.
+The technology sustainability of databases and information systems lies within the fact that the project builds on existing, and ministries-hosted platforms that do not require additional maintenance from IT infrastructure point of view.
+The upgraded methods and integration of data sources are supported through protocol and trainings.
+The outdate of the crafted and upgraded analysis methodology is not expected because the potential update and latest release of the cross-platforms does not trade off the compatibility with previous versions. - 110.
 Environmental sustainability: The project involves ecosystem-based adaptation measures through FLR and promotes the restoration of lost natural resources.
 Each activity is compliant with the environmental and sustainability objectives.
 The project reinforces the ecosystem functions of the forests through soil stabilization, hazard-proofing, runoff control, water retention, landscape restorations etc. Therefore, the restoration and regeneration potential of the ecosystem is supported to provide long-term and sustainable services.
 The awareness-raising campaign and capacity-building shift farmers away from resource exploitation, thus changing the habitual mindset on wood production and provide valuation of the ecosystem.